nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > Representatives in        Congress , the Executive and Judicial officers of a   State , or
 # NPl             NPrSg/J/P NPrSg/V  .
 D   NSg/J     V/C NSg/J    W?
 P  D/P NSg   .
 NPrSg/C
 > the members of the Legislature thereof , is denied to any   of the male
 # D   NPl     P  D   NSg         W?      .
-VL V/J    P  I/R/D P  D   NPrSg/J
+VL V/J    P  I/R/D P  D   J
 > inhabitants of such  State , being   twenty - one       years of age   , and citizens of the
 # NPl         P  NSg/I NSg/V .
 NSg/V/C NSg    .
 NSg/I/V/J NPl   P  NSg/V .
 V/C NPl      P  D
 > United States  , or      in any   way   abridged , except for participation in        rebellion ,